python-parsy/parsy/docs/primitives.rst

    Returns a parser that always fails with the provided error message.

+.. data:: any_char

+   A parser that matches any single character.

 .. data:: whitespace

    A parser that matches and returns one or more whitespace characters